groundlight/monitoring-notification-server/README.md

 Our Monitoring Notification Server is a server you can deploy anywhere to easily build Groundlight Detectors, and configure them to pull from custom image sources and post notifications.

-The Monitoring Notification Server has a simple web interface (depected below) that allows you to configure your detector, and a backend that runs on your device to pull images from your camera and post notifications.
+The Monitoring Notification Server has a simple web interface (depected below) that allows you to configure your detector(s), and a backend that runs on your device to pull images from your camera and post notifications.

 ### Intro Page